top of page

 Bio

-Concetta Abbate is a classically trained violinist turned improviser and composer.
-Grammy.com describes her original performances as a mix of “Violin and delicate vocals that float between the worlds of Modern Classical, Neo-Folk, and poignant and poetic verse”
+Her music elegantly crosses genres, drawing on her classical training and decades of study in jazz, folk, and popular forms.
+Using her violin as an extension of her voice, she weaves enchanting story-songs that ask profound, challenging questions.
+Grammy.com describes her music as a mix of “Violin and delicate vocals that float between the worlds of Modern Classical, Neo-Folk, and poignant and poetic verse”

-Her original electroacoustic composition for the film “L'attessa” (directed by Vera Comploj) premiered at the International Fashion Film Festival of Milan 2017.
-Her Dance scores, made in collaboration with choreographers from Arch Contemporary Ballet and WO Dance Company, have been performed at Lincoln Center, Sheen Center for Performing Arts as well as Theatre for the New City in New York.
+Her Dance scores, made in collaboration with choreographers from Arch Contemporary Ballet and Wendy Osserman Dance have been performed at NYC’s Lincoln Center, Sheen Center for Performing Arts as well as Theatre for the New City.

-In 2014 she founded a Music Education program called Teacup Music which provides sliding scale music lessons to students in Brooklyn.
-Through this program she is a mentor to a vibrant community of students.
-Her teaching work has received grants and recognition from Brooklyn Arts Council, The Roothbert Fund and the Charles Mayer Foundation.
+In 2014 she founded a Music Education program called Teacup Music which provides sliding scale private music lessons.
+Her teaching work has received grants from Brooklyn Arts Council, Roothbert Fund and the Charles Mayer Foundation.

-Concetta is a voting member of the Grammys Recording Academy.
-She holds degrees in Music, Education and Cultural Studies from Smith College (BA) as well as Columbia University (MA).
+Concetta is a voting member of the Grammys.
+She holds degrees in Music, Education and Anthropology from Smith College (BA) as well as Columbia University (MA).

 bottom of page